wcresko/evomics_stat_2019/lecture_org_list.md

 #Content for CK lectures:

 - Penultimate 1a
-		-Overview of R and scripting-based analyses
+		- Overview of R and scripting-based analyses
 		-R is for statistics!
 Good at stats processes and all the packages available!
 Derived from S.
 		-Some examples of cool plots [plotly, ggplot] -Rstudio- front-end, nice for beginners, can open .r or .rmd files in there [explore R studio section in separate Rmd]